seizad/client_app_a/README.md

 Run `grunt` for building.

 ## Running in Developement

-Run the following commands to install all dependencies `npm install`
+Run the following commands to install all dependencies:

+`npm install`

 `bower install`

 Next start the json-server to mock the backend api by running the command below from the root of the project (see https://github.com/typicode/json-server for more detail on how this works):